alex-paynedwyer/single-molecule-tools-alpd/README.md

 14. Length of track (in frames; post sifting so all tracks have 3+ frames)

 This script also appends the following rows to the SpotCh1/2 arrays for the sifted foci:
-13. Index of linked foci
+13. Index of colocalised foci in the other channel
-14. Overlap integral (used to estimate colocalisation)
+14. Overlap integral (a metric to estimate extent of colocalisation)
-15. Track index of linked foci
+15. Track index of colocalised foci in the other channel
-16. Distance to linked foci (pixels)
+16. Distance between colocalised foci (pixels)
 17. Field of view index
 18. Segment index